 SUMMARY

-• Macitentan was teratogenic in rats and rabbits at all doses tested.
-Teratogenic effects observed included cardiovascular and craniofacial abnormalities.1
+• Macitentan demonstrated teratogenicity in rats and rabbits at all tested doses, with cardiovascular and craniofacial abnormalities.1

-• The pattern of malformations, being similar to that observed in homozygous endothelin (ET)-receptor knockout mice and with other endothelin receptor antagonists (ERAs), indicates that the macitentan findings are most likely a class effect related to antagonism of ET receptors.1
+• The pattern of malformations is similar to those observed in homozygous endothelin (ET) receptor knockout mice and with other endothelin receptor antagonists (ERAs), indicating the macitentan findings are most likely a potential class effect related to ET receptor antagonism.

-• Overall, there is limited data regarding the use of macitentan in pregnant women.
+• Overall, data on the use of macitentan in pregnant women is limited.

 clinical data